MONTESSORI HOMESCHOOLING

 Q. Who or What is "Montessori"

 A. Maria Montessori, MD was the first woman to receive an MD degree in Italy.
-She has insprired people the world over, for 100 years in 2007, to base education on ovservations of children and the discovery of their needs, rather than on a curriculum.
+She has inspired people around the world, for over 100 years, basing education first of all on observation of children to discover their needs, rather than on an academic curriculum.
+She discovered that long periods of concentration on purposeful work involving both the mind and the body (real work, not TV or computers) heals the child mentally and physically.
 For more information on Dr. Montessori see: Montessori

 Q. What is "Montessori Method" of education?

-A. The Montessori method of education is best described as an "Aid to Life" rather than a specific curriculum of educational objectives.
+A. The Montessori method of education is best described as an "Aid to Life" rather than a specific method of passing on academic objectives.
+It prepares young humans to succeed in a world where technology is changing the way we live at a very rapid pace, and general life skills are far more valuable than mastery of an outdated academic curriculum.
 For some answers to Frequently Asked Questions on this subject, that may help in establishing a Montessori-type learning environment in the home, see: FAQ

 ALL AGES